Latvia is a European crossroads point between the West

 suggestive of what might be called aboriginal or cultural autonomy and

-clearly illustrate that the status of the language denoles the status of the
+clearly illustrate that the status of the language denoles the status of

 group that speaks it (2).